 Looking for a free college or at least free tuition?
-A free college education isn’t the norm in the United States; however, many colleges, including some prestigious ones, provide free tuition and other financial assistance.
+A totally free college education isn’t the norm in the United States — but getting a tuition-free degree is possible!
+Many colleges, including some prestigious ones, provide free tuition alongside other financial assistance.

 College Student Debt

-According to a Harvard University study, due to the high cost of a college education and other factors, American college students are leaving college without a degree at higher rates than in other developed countries.
+According to a Harvard University study, due to the high cost of a college education and other factors, American college students leave college without a degree at higher rates than other developed countries.

-In addition, the National Center for Education Statistics finds that the average total cost of attending college in 2010–11 for first-time, full-time students living on-campus and paying in-state tuition at public, four-year schools, was $20,100.
-The average cost at private, nonprofit, four-year schools was $39,800.
+In addition, the College finds the average total cost of attending college in 2017–18 for full-time students living on-campus and paying in-state tuition at public, four-year schools, was $20,770.
+The average cost at private, nonprofit, four-year schools was $46,950.
 The total cost includes tuition, required fees, books and supplies, and the average for room and board and other expenses.
-At the campus level, the average student debt numbers collected for the report vary widely, ranging from $3,000 to $55,250.

 Public schools are often recognized as less expensive than private colleges; however, many students at private schools don’t pay the full cost of their education.
-For example, at Yale, in 2011, the average financial aid for the 57% of students who qualified was $38,900.
+For example, at Yale, in 2016, the average financial aid for the 58% of students who qualified for grants or scholarships was $48,126.

 Check out the Ivy League Schools

-The Ivy League schools are some of the most expensive schools in the nation.
+The Ivy League schools are some of the most expensive schools in the nation, normally speaking.
 On the other hand, most Ivy League schools provide free tuition and other financial assistance for students from families with an income below a specific threshold, such as $60,000.
-All of the Ivy League schools have a “no-loans” policy; they provides grants instead of loans.
+All of the Ivy League schools have a “no-loans” policy; they provide grants instead of loans.

-Top colleges have become more generous with grants.
-A major reason for this is that they don’t want to pass up on exceptional students who may go on to have notable careers.
+Top colleges have become more generous with issuing grants; a major reason for this being that they don’t want to pass up on exceptional students who may go on to have notable careers.

 College Selection Guidelines